pmanikas/retro-games-with-ts/README.md

 - [Pong](./games/pong) - The classic table tennis-themed arcade game from 1972
 - [Snake](./games/snake) - The famous Nokia-popularized game of growing serpents
 - [Space Invaders](./games/space-invaders) - The iconic shoot 'em up arcade game from 1978
+- [Dude Jump](./games/dude-jump) - A simple endless runner game with a jumping dude
+- [Tetris](./games/tetris) - The legendary tile-matching puzzle game from 1984

 ## Features